markpwns1/jammy/README.md

 These are pretty much exactly the same as in Lua, except numbers can only be in decimal format.

 ### Strings
 Strings in Jammy are multiline by default.
-You can include ${ ... } to automatically insert an expression into a string.
+You can include `${ <expression> }` to automatically insert an expression into a string.
 The following is an example of a Jammy string:
 ```
 "five plus
 six equals